-- Developing Organizational Accessibility Policies: Start with a clear policy.
+- Developing Organizational Policies on Web Accessibility: Start with a clear policy.

 - Planning and Managing Accessibility: A guide for implementation.

-- Perspective Videos: Watch how accessibility impacts users.
+- Web Accessibility Perspectives Videos: Explore the Impact and Benefits for Everyone: Watch how accessibility impacts users.

 These are suggested merely as a way to get started.
 We hope you will explore throughout the WAI site as you dive deeper into accessibility and begin to realize the related benefits for you and your organization.